mickael-kerjean/filestash-website/_docs/plugin.md

 ## Anatomy of a Filestash plugin

-Plugins are developped using the Go programming language.
+Plugins are developed using the Go programming language.
 Those are listed from [this file](https://github.com/mickael-kerjean/filestash/blob/master/server/plugin/index.go){:rel="nofollow"} before getting compiled (see [our guide](https://github.com/mickael-kerjean/filestash/blob/master/CONTRIBUTING.md){:rel="nofollow"} to make a build)

 Internally, plugins have a few key parts:
 - an entry point: which will be called when Filestash boots up.
 The entry point of a plugin is its `init` function
-- they can call a serie of hooks and APIs to perform their functions (see [here](https://github.com/mickael-kerjean/filestash/blob/master/server/common/plugin.go){:rel="nofollow"})
+- they can call a series of hooks and APIs to perform their functions (see [here](https://github.com/mickael-kerjean/filestash/blob/master/server/common/plugin.go){:rel="nofollow"})

 ## Basic example